Proving Tax Residency: Why You Need More Than Just Good Intentions

 “I didn’t spend 183 days there.
 I thought I wasn’t resident.”

-It’s a familiar refrain and one that reflects a common misunderstanding.
+It’s a familiar refrain and one that is often not a misunderstanding of the rules, but a failure to document them properly.
 The 183-day rule is widely known but far from the whole story.
-In some jurisdictions, you can trigger tax residency well before reaching that threshold—or even without spending significant time there—if certain lifestyle or financial ties remain.
+In some jurisdictions, you can trigger tax residency well before reaching that threshold — or even without spending significant time there — if certain lifestyle or financial ties remain.

 What Tax Authorities Actually Consider